idrinth-api-bench/issues/README.md

 ## Planned TODOs

-- a csv reporter
-- a useful console reporter
 - an access token middleware based on common patterns
 - a less painful addition of middlewares to tasks
 - unit tests (yeah, it's one of those projects)